Compiling Code LLMs into Lightweight Executables: Evaluation

 The results in Table~\ref{tab:ablation} show that the two phases address distinct bottlenecks and provide complementary benefits.
-Quantization achieves a 6.4$\times$ memory reduction, compressing the 7B model from 26.77GB to 4.2GB, which allows it to fit within the capacity of commodity laptops.
-However, it does not improve throughput; performance slightly decreases to 0.8$\times$ of the baseline due to the runtime overhead of bit unpacking and centroid lookup during each GEMV computation.
+Quantization achieves a 6.4$\times$ memory reduction, compressing the 7B model from 26.77\,GB to 4.2\,GB, which allows it to fit within the capacity of commodity laptops.
+However, it does not improve throughput, since performance slightly decreases to 0.8$\times$ of the baseline because of the runtime overhead of bit unpacking and centroid lookup during each GEMV computation.
 In contrast, BLAS replacement yields a 4.8$\times$ speedup by replacing naive loop-based GEMV with hardware-optimized library calls, but it provides no memory savings because the weights remain in full precision.
 When both phases are combined, \tool\ achieves a 7.0$\times$ speedup, which is substantially higher than the 4.8$\times$ gain from BLAS replacement alone.
-This improvement arises because quantization reduces the memory bandwidth required for GEMV, allowing the BLAS kernels to operate more efficiently and enabling greater acceleration than either technique alone.
+This improvement arises because quantization reduces the memory bandwidth required for GEMV, which allows the BLAS kernels to operate more efficiently and to enable greater acceleration than either technique alone.
 The energy column in Table~\ref{tab:ablation} further illustrates this effect.
-Quantization alone increases energy consumption (42.9 J/tok vs.\ 36.0 J/tok for full precision) because the reduced memory footprint is offset by slower throughput caused by unpacking overhead.
+Quantization alone increases energy consumption (42.9 J/tok versus 36.0 J/tok for full precision), since the reduced memory footprint is offset by slower throughput caused by unpacking overhead.
 BLAS replacement alone reduces energy to 7.5 J/tok (4.8$\times$) by directly improving computational throughput.
-When combined, Full \tool\ achieves 5.1 J/tok (7.1$\times$), exceeding the gains of either phase individually.
-These results confirm that quantization and compilation-time optimization are synergistic rather than independent: quantization alleviates the memory bandwidth bottleneck, BLAS replacement mitigates the compute bottleneck, and their integration yields amplified improvements in throughput, memory usage, and energy efficiency.
+When the two phases are combined, Full \tool\ achieves 5.1 J/tok (7.1$\times$), which exceeds the gains of either phase individually.
+These results confirm that quantization and compilation-time optimization are synergistic rather than independent, because quantization alleviates the memory-bandwidth bottleneck, BLAS replacement mitigates the compute bottleneck, and their integration yields amplified improvements in throughput, memory usage, and energy efficiency.

 \ans{ \textbf{Answer to RQ3:} \tool's two phases address complementary bottlenecks.
 Together, they achieve a 7.0$\times$ speedup, a 6.4$\times$ memory reduction, and a 7.1$\times$ reduction in energy consumption, outperforming either quantization or BLAS replacement alone due to their synergistic interaction. }